tancheng/CGRA-Flow/README.md

 [![Build Status](https://travis-ci.com/tancheng/OpenCGRA.svg?token=yazoBFLC1ynpzdD4wAEP&branch=master)](https://travis-ci.com/github/tancheng/OpenCGRA)
 [![codecov](https://codecov.io/gh/tancheng/OpenCGRA/graph/badge.svg?token=9GKOM7EMU6)](https://codecov.io/gh/tancheng/OpenCGRA)

 OpenCGRA2 is a parameterizable and powerful CGRA (Coarse-Grained Reconfigurable Architecture) generator to generate synthesizable Verilog for different CGRAs based on user-specified configurations (e.g., CGRA size, type of the computing units in each tile, communication connection, etc.).
-OpenCGRA uses modular design and standardized interfaces between modules.
+OpenCGRA2 uses modular design and standardized interfaces between modules.
 The configurability and extensibility are maximized by its parametrization system to fit in various research and industrial needs.

-Different from the previous version (i.e., OpenCGRA), the partial predication is supported in OpenCGRA2 by giving (at least) three inputs (i.e., two for arriving data and one for predication signal) for each funtional unit.
+Different from the previous version (i.e., [OpenCGRA](https://github.com/pnnl/OpenCGRA)), the partial predication is supported in OpenCGRA2 by giving (at least) three inputs (i.e., two for arriving data and one for predication signal) for each funtional unit.
 The computation of a functional unit can only be valid (for most operations, except first PHI, etc) when all the three inputs are valid (and ready).

 Related publications